awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-permissions.md

 **To create the AWSServiceRoleForCloudFrontLogger role**
 `aws iam create-service-linked-role --aws-service-name logger.cloudfront.amazonaws.com`

-### Editing Lambda@Edge Service\-Linked Roles<a name="edit-slr"></a>
+### Editing Lambda@Edge service\-linked roles<a name="edit-slr"></a>

 Lambda@Edge does not allow you to edit the AWSServiceRoleForLambdaReplicator or AWSServiceRoleForCloudFrontLogger service\-linked roles\.
 After the service has created a service\-linked role, you cannot change the name of the role because various entities might reference the role\.
 However, you can edit the description of a role by using IAM\.
-For more information, see [Editing a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.
+For more information, see [Editing a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#edit-service-linked-role) in the *IAM User Guide*\.

-### Deleting Lambda@Edge Service\-Linked Roles<a name="delete-slr"></a>

-If you no longer need to use Lambda@Edge, we recommend that you delete the service\-linked roles\.
-That way you don’t have unused entities that are not actively monitored or maintained\.
-However, you must clean up the Lambda@Edge resources in your account before you can manually delete the roles\.

-To remove all Lambda@Edge associations from your distributions, update your distributions to remove all Lambda@Edge function triggers, or remove the distributions that use Lambda@Edge functions\.
-For more information, see [Deleting Lambda@Edge Functions and Replicas](lambda-edge-delete-replicas.md)\.

-After you have removed all Lambda@Edge function associations from your distributions and CloudFront has removed the function replicas from AWS locations, then you can delete the service\-linked roles\.

-**Note**
-If CloudFront hasn't finished updating, service\-linked role deletion might fail\.
-If that happens, wait for a few minutes, and then try the deletion steps again\.

-You must follow separate procedures to manually delete each service\-linked role:
-+ You delete the AWSServiceRoleForLambdaReplicator role by using the CloudFront console\.
-+ You delete the AWSServiceRoleForCloudFrontLogger role by using the IAM console\.

-**To manually delete the AWSServiceRoleForLambdaReplicator service\-linked role**

-1. Sign in to the AWS Management Console and open the CloudFront console at [https://console.aws.amazon.com/cloudfront/v3/home](https://console.aws.amazon.com/cloudfront/v3/home)\.

-1. On the **CloudFront Distributions** page, click the avatar in the upper right\.
-![\[Screenshot that shows the avatar in the CloudFront.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-delete-slr-role-click-avatar.png)

-1. Choose **Delete**\.
-![\[Screenshot that shows the dialog for deleting the Lambda service-linked role in the CloudFront.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-delete-slr-role.png)

-**To manually delete the AWSServiceRoleForCloudFrontLogger service\-linked roles**

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

-1. In the navigation pane of the IAM console, choose **Roles**\.
-Then select the check box next to the role name that you want to delete, not the name or row itself\.

-1. For **Role** actions at the top of the page, choose **Delete** role\.

-1. In the confirmation dialog box, review the service last accessed data, which shows when each of the selected roles last accessed an AWS service\.
-This helps you to confirm whether the role is currently active\.
-If you want to proceed, choose **Yes, Delete** to submit the service\-linked role for deletion\.

-1. Watch the IAM console notifications to monitor the progress of the service\-linked role deletion\.
-Because the IAM service\-linked role deletion is asynchronous, after you submit the role for deletion, the deletion task can succeed or fail\.
-For more information, see [Deleting a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#delete-service-linked-role) in the *IAM User Guide*\.

-### Supported Regions for CloudFront Service\-Linked Roles<a name="slr-regions"></a>
+### Supported AWS Regions for CloudFront service\-linked roles<a name="slr-regions"></a>

-CloudFront supports using service\-linked roles for Lambda@Edge in the following Regions:
+CloudFront supports using service\-linked roles for Lambda@Edge in the following AWS Regions:
 + US East \(N\.
 Virginia\) – `us-east-1`
 + US East \(Ohio\) – `us-east-2`
 + US West \(N\.
 California\) – `us-west-1`